-How we score a candle recipe.
+How we predict a candle recipe.

 The five bands